Interviews

 Joan Semmel is an American painter whose figurative work deals with the notions of intimacy and sensuality.
 She’s also known for her feminist involvement in the New York art scene since the 70s through her presence in groups such as the Ad Hoc Women’s Art Committee.
 Following her first retrospective in the United States in 2021, this interview highlights the evolution of her work since the 60s.
 Combining abstract expressionism to realism, J. Semmel first represented sexuality before focusing on the theme of aging with self-portraits.

-Ewa Giezek: In 2021, the Pennsylvania Academy of the Fine Arts hosted your first retrospective Joan Semmel: Skin in the Game (2 July –21 August 21).
-The title refers to one of your paintings representing your naked body in six different ways.
-Most of your recent paintings are also self-portraits of this kind.
+Ewa Giezek: At the summer 2021, the Pennsylvania Academy of the Fine Arts, Philadelphia (PAFA) mounted your retrospective Joan Semmel: Skin in the Game (July 2 – August 21, 2021).
+The title of the exhibition references your painting of the same name in which you represent your own nude figure in six iterations across 4 canvases.
+The majorityof your work since the 1970’s are also self-portraits, or self-images of this kind.
 Why is it so important today to represent the truth and the beauty of ageing?

 Joan Semmel: From Sex to Death, a Political Intimacy - AWARE Artistes femmes / women artists